A definitive analysis of remote filming, including the pros, cons, costs and steps

 Of course not.

 Your challenge is to sustain the growth and marketing activities of the firm.
 To rebuild and recover sales, and revenues.
-To use the oppressive recession and pandemic as a means to gain competitive advantage, if you're sincere about recognising competitive opportunity.
+To use the oppressive recession and the impact of homeworking as a means to gain competitive advantage, if you're sincere about recognising competitive opportunity.

 To embrace video in your new working environment.